The Proving Duel

 Tecovis took five more laps to ease out of his harsh exercises.
 On the final stretch of the final lap, he passed by a furious-looking Commander Phurin and ten fully armored guards wielding spears, no doubt making their way down to the fountain.

-He then made his way through the training yard and to the dummies where Commander Lions, a broad shouldered, regal man, stood watching recruits practicing their sword forms.
-His dark blond hair was center parted, his wavy locks mostly covering his graying sideburns, and his bronze plated boots were spattered with drying mud from the obstacle course.
+He then made his way through the training yard and to the dummies where Commander Lions, a broad-shouldered, regal man with nearly a dozen trophy tassels to his name, stood watching recruits practicing their sword forms.
+His dark blond hair was center parted, his wavy locks mostly covering his graying sideburns, and his bronze-plated boots were spattered with drying mud from the obstacle course.
+He was armored a little more lightly than Phurin, revealing the purple gambeson of his rank ever so slightly.

 Commander Lions’ piercing blue eyes made contact with Tecovis as he heard him arrive.